benschaf/flash-cli/README.md

 ### Customizable Themes
 #### Allow users to choose color schemes for the terminal interface (e.g., light mode, dark mode).
+#### Use the rich library to create a more visually appealing interface.

 ### Backup and Restore
 #### Regularly back up user data (flashcards, progress) to prevent data loss.